 The difference between a fare that’s upgradable and one that isn’t is regularly several hundred dollars.
 Add in the miles you’ll pay for the upgrade – and with some airlines, a cash copay – and it can be tough to work out a good deal.
 This is true even with airlines that aren’t so stingy with upgrades.

-American is the most generous among the domestic airlines when it comes to allowing cabin upgrades with miles on a cash fare.
+American is among the most generous among the domestic airlines when it comes to allowing cabin upgrades with miles on a cash fare.
 More fare classes qualify for potential upgrades.
 But those cheaper fares require a copay.

 Of course, it’s not just as simple as forking over some miles.
 You need to ensure there’s award availability on your flight, just as you would if you were booking it outright with miles.
 Read our guide on finding award availability for some pointers.